 April 6, 1776 – The Continental Congress declares colonial shipping ports open to all traffic except the British

 April 12, 1776 – The North Carolina assembly is the first to empower its delegates in the Continental Congress to vote for independence from Britain.

-May 2, 1776 – The Continental Congress gets the much needed foreign support they had been hoping for.
+May 2, 1776 – The Continental Congress gets the much-needed foreign support they had hoped for.
 King Louis XVI of France commits one million dollars in arms and munitions.
 Spain then also promises support.